Majeraha na Mchubuko wa Ubongo

 Contusions may be caused by the sudden fast movement (acceleration) of the brain against the skull after a jolt—as may be delivered by a forceful blow to the head—or by the sudden stopping (deceleration) that occurs when a moving head strikes an immovable object (as when a person's head hits the dashboard or the steering wheel in a frontal-impact motor vehicle crash).
 The brain can be damaged at the point of impact and on the opposite side when it strikes the inside of the skull.
 Contusions may get larger in the hours and days after the injury, causing brain function to deteriorate.

-Cerebral lacerations occur when an object or a piece of bone penetrates the skull (causing a skull fracture) and tears brain tissue.
+Brain lacerations occur when an object or a piece of bone penetrates the skull (causing a skull fracture) and tears brain tissue.

 Doctors do computed tomography (CT) to diagnose a contusion or laceration.

+Contusions and lacerations may be very small, causing only minimal damage to the brain, with few symptoms or symptoms of minor head injury.
 If bleeding and swelling in the brain are minor, people are hospitalized and observed, usually for up to a week.

-If bleeding is severe, doctors treat them as if they had a severe head injury.
+If bleeding is severe, doctors treat people as if they had a severe head injury.
 Often people are admitted to an intensive care unit.
 Doctors keep the blood pressure and blood levels of oxygen and carbon dioxide at desirable levels.
 To help people breathe, doctors may give them supplemental oxygen through a face mask or insert a breathing tube through the mouth into the windpipe and provide them with mechanical ventilation.

 To measure pressure in the brain, doctors may implant a pressure gauge inside the skull or insert a catheter into one of the internal spaces (ventricles) within the brain.